Collabora’s Contributions to the LibreOffice Conference 2022 in Milan

 What are Sparklines?

 Sparklines are miniature charts that are heavily simplified and typically fit into a line of text or a cell on a spreadsheet.
 Their first appearances date back to 18th century chivalric novels and the display of barometric signatures of the notorious 19th century Krakatoa eruption.
 Unlike classic charts, Sparklines are meant to be succinct and located right where they are discussed.
 Microsoft’s XLSX format has included these mini-charts for quite some time.
-With the major release of Collabora Office 22.05, Sparklines became available within the LibreOffice Technology ecosystem.
+With the major release of Collabora Office 22.05, Sparklines became available within the LibreOffice technology ecosystem.
 Shortly afterwards, they were also implemented in Collabora Online 22.05 and LibreOffice 7.4.

 Creating Sparklines in Collabora Online